Gentile Portino da Montefiore: Ecclesiastical career

 Gentile was born around 1240 into a wealthy noble family in Montefiore dell'Aso.
 He was still a child, when entered the Order of Friars Minor in 1248.
 He graduated in theology from the University of Paris (Sorbonne) and obtained the title of magister by 1294.
 He returned to Italy around that year.
 He met and became a friend of Cardinal Benedetto Caetani in Perugia.
 Caetani was elected as Pope Boniface VIII shortly thereafter.
 Gentile was made lector at the Roman Curia in 1296.

 Gentile was created Cardinal-Priest of Santi Silvestro e Martino ai Monti by Pope Boniface on 2 March 1300.
+Other sources say, his creation occurred already in 1298.
 Together with Cardinal Niccolò Boccasini (the future Pope Benedict XI), Gentile was charged by Boniface to solve the problem of the distance that needed to exist between the monastic orders of the Franciscans and the Dominicans.
 They jointly proposed the draft on 28 July 1300, which was then ratified by Niccolò Boccasini as Pope Benedict XI in December 1303.
 Gentile was appointed Major Penitentiary at the Roman Curia in 1302, holding the office until 1305.
 He was present in Anagni on 7 September 1303, when an army led by Philip IV of France's minister Guillaume de Nogaret and Sciarra Colonna attacked Boniface and his escort at his palace.
 He continued his work in Rome after the death of Boniface.
 He participated in the 1303 and 1304–1305 papal conclaves.
 Pope Clement V entrusted him with the cure and the administration of the Basilica of Saint Praxedes in 1305.
+He also performed diplomatic missions on behalf of the pope, for instance he was sent to Paris in 1305.
 He resided in the papal court in Lyon at the end of June 1307, when he reviewed several elections of bishops and abbots.